danaelshrbiny10/ecommerce/README.md

 ## Installation

-To get started with the ecommerce project:
+To get started with the e-commerce project:

 1. Clone the repository to your local machine